rasmus-kirk/halo/documents/thesis/06-plonk/05-arithmetization.md

 \end{array}
 $$

-Note: $\text{Input}^t_i$ is a family of gates with no inputs and one output wire corresponding to an input of the final circuit.
-The list of gates available are defined at the end of the following subsection.
 **Arithmetize Correctness Example**

 Let $W(q)=\Fb_q$, in the following example of the arithmetization of $f(x,y) = x^2 + y$: